juice-shop/pwning-juice-shop/part2/improper-input-validation.md

 * Look for clues about the past campaign or holiday event somewhere in the application
 * Solving this challenge does not require actual time traveling

-### Permanently disable the support chatbot

-Juice shop's handy dandy chatbot is cute and all, but can it defend itself against malicious attackers looking to rob the customers of its services?

-* In order to disable the chatbot for all users, you must first get an understanding of how it works under the hood
-* The chatbot sure offers a lot of functionality.
-Could it be that juice-shop relies on a third party, possibly open source library for this?
-* Maybe you can try to gather clues from around juice shop and then go dumpster dive the internet to get a hold of the bot's source

 ### Retrieve the photo of Bjoern's cat in "melee combat-mode"